MLReef/mlreef/doc/user/General/earlyaccess.md

     By selecting a folder, all containing files will automatically be selected.

     The data processing pipeline will not change the folder tree structure and the data instance will have the same structure.
-This can be specially relevant if your labled your data through folders.
+This can be specially relevant if your labeled your data through folders.

 3. Drag and drop data operations from the right side into the data processing pipeline on the left.

     **Important note:** The order of placing multiple data operations is relevant.
-The data will flow subsequentially through all operations starting by the first.
+The data will flow sub-sequentially through all operations starting by the first.

 4. Change parameters of your data operations by expanding the allocated data operations.